materialsproject/MPenv/README.rst

     cd ~
     mpenv aj_vasp
+    source ~/.bashrc.ext

   .. note:: Replace ``aj_vasp`` with whatever environment name you requested, e.g. ``wc_surfaces``.
 Also, there is a ``--pymatpro`` option if you need to install pymatpro (people working with meta db builders might need this).

+#.
+Finally, remember to go back and make any configuration or code changes you need!

 Deleting your environment
 =========================